Uploading a material

 - Fill in category, name, style, and tags.

 - Fill in description only, if the material needs an explanation of how to be used.
-For example, if it needs vertex colors as input.
+For example, if it needs vertex colours as input.

 - Check material scaling: